-However, our PRC legal counsel has also advised us that there are substantial uncertainties regarding the interpretation and application of current and future PRC laws, regulations and rules; accordingly, the PRC regulatory authorities may take a view that is contrary to the opinion of our PRC legal counsel.
+However, our PRC legal counsel has also advised us that there are substantial uncertainties regarding the interpretation and application of PRC laws, regulations and rules; accordingly, the PRC regulatory authorities may take a view that is contrary to the opinion of our PRC legal counsel.
 It is uncertain whether any new PRC laws or regulations relating to variable interest entity structures will be adopted or if adopted, what they would provide.
 If we or our VIE are found to be in violation of any existing or future PRC laws or regulations, or fail to obtain or maintain any of the required permits or approvals, the relevant PRC regulatory authorities would have broad discretion to take action in dealing with such violations or failures.
 See "Item 3.
 Key Information - D. Risk Factors - Risks Related to Our Corporate Structure - If the PRC government deems that the contractual arrangements in relation to Shanghai Zunyi do not comply with PRC regulatory restrictions on foreign investment in the relevant industries, or if these regulations or the interpretation of existing regulations change in the future, we could be subject to severe penalties or be forced to relinquish our interests in those operations." and "Item 3.
-Key Information - D. Risk Factors - Risks Related to Our Corporate Structure - Any failure by our VIE or its respective or its shareholders to perform their obligations under our contractual arrangements with them would have a material and adverse effect on our business."
+Key Information - D. Risk Factors - Risks Related to Our Corporate Structure arrangements with them would have a material and adverse effect on our business."